 Understanding Chicago Public Transportation

 The first step to getting around Chicago is knowing your starting point.
-Chicago public transit options differ when traveling within the inner city or from the nearby suburbs.
-A big city like Chicago can seem overwhelming to know where to start.
-But with a transportation guide, it’s easier to know where you want to go and how to get there.
+Chicago public transit options differ when traveling within the city or from the suburbs.
+A major metro, it can seem overwhelming to know where to start.

 If you’re visiting Chicago, then you must understand how to travel on the Chicago Transit Authority (CTA).
 It’s Chicago’s public transportation system for buses, airports, and trains.
 The CTA is also a local government resource for city travel regulations, visitor information, and accessibility information.

-Chicago Transit Authority Train (L-Trains)
+Chicago Transit Authority Train (CTA Train)

 Chicago Transit Authority Bus (CTA Bus)

 The public Chicago bus system for inner-city travel is the CTA bus.
 Most routes run daily through the late evening and stop every two blocks at posted street signs.
 Owl service is only available at select routes and runs about every 30 minutes.
-It’s also biking-friendly, with bike racks and accessibility available on each bus.
-Bus fares range from $2.25 to $5.00 with free transfers or unlimited passes for individuals via a Ventra Card.
+It’s also bike-friendly, with bike racks and accessibility available on each bus.
+Bus fares range from $2.25 to $2.50 with free transfers or unlimited passes for individuals via a Ventra Card.

 Taxis